docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 Dimension

-A Dimension object for the size and location of the Window’s frame in screen coordinates.
+A Dimension object for the size and location of the Window's frame in screen coordinates.
 Read only.

 maximized